Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 4 - Limitations and caveats specific to ancient DNA

 In addition to all of the general issues and caveats discussed above, working with ancient DNA also involves a range of issues that are particular to the degraded nature of the data; such as post-mortem damage, generally low average sequence coverage, short fragment lengths, reference bias, and microbial and human contamination \citep{Dabney2013-ew,Peyregne2020-kg,Gilbert2005-lf,Renaud2019-vj}.
 All of these factors affect our ability to correctly infer ancient genotypes; and therefore, to construct accurate polygenic scores or infer polygenic adaptation.

 A common strategy for dealing with the low endogenous fraction of aDNA libraries is to use in-solution hybridisation capture to retrieve specific loci, or a set of predetermined SNPs \citep{Cruz-Davalos2017-cz,Avila-Arcos2011-zu}.
 This approach has substantial advantages in on-target efficiency, at the cost of ascertainment bias.
-For example, in the case of the popular ‘1240k’ capture array, targeted SNPs were predominantly ascertained in present-day individuals \citep{Mathieson2015-xg}.
+For example, in the case of the popular ‘1240k’ capture array, targeted SNPs were predominantly ascertained in present-day individuals \citep{Haak2015-zl,Fu2015-lz}.
 Consequently, an unknown fraction of the true ancestral variability is lost during capture.
 This is further exacerbated by the generally low coverage of most aDNA libraries; for which a common practice is to draw a read at random along each position in the genome, to infer ‘pseudo-haploid’ genotypes.
 When used to compute polygenic scores for ancient populations, only a subset of GWAS variants can be used, which substantially reduces predictive accuracy. \cite{Cox2021-yw} estimate that the combined effect of low-coverage and pseudo-haploid genotypes reduced their predictive accuracy by approximately 75\%, when compared to present-day data.

 An alternative approach is to perform low-coverage shotgun sequencing, followed by imputation, using a large reference panel \citep{Ausmees2019-gk,Hui2020-as}.
 This has the dual advantages of reducing ascertainment bias and increasing the number of GWAS variants available to calculate polygenic scores.
 However, imputation itself introduces a new source of bias, particularly if the reference panel is not representative of the ancestries found in the low-coverage samples.
-Nevertheless, the level of imputation bias can be empirically estimated by downsampling high-coverage aDNA libraries and testing imputed genotypes against direct observations (e.g., \citep{Margaryan2020-wy}).
-Where a suitable reference panel exists, recently developed methods show very promising performance for low-coverage imputation \citep{Rubinacci2021-ip}.
+Nevertheless, the level of imputation bias can be empirically estimated by downsampling high-coverage aDNA libraries and testing imputed genotypes against direct observations (e.g., \cite{Margaryan2020-wy}).
+Where a suitable reference panel exists, recently developed methods for imputation from low-coverage sequencing data \citep{Rubinacci2021-ip,Davies2021-zc} show great promise for ancient DNA studies (e.g., \cite{Clemente2021-ey}).